ARM-software/psa-firmware-update-spec/rfc/state-model.rst

 Appendix: Operation comparison with v0.7
 ----------------------------------------

 Most of the Client operations align with the functions in the v0.7 API.
-This RFC proposes some changes related to the start of the update process, and renaming of the ``start``, ``reject`` and ``erase`` operations.
-The following table summarises the relationship:
+This RFC proposes some changes related to the start of the update process, and renaming of the ``start``, ``reject`` and ``clean`` operations.
+The following table summarizes the relationship:

 ==============       =============
 v1.0 operation       v0.7 API name